MojosBeans100/CI-MS5-loveplants/README.md

 A list of products which match the filter and search criteria are displayed throughout the rest of the page.
 Products are displayed with:
 - a Bootstrap card, providing an image of the product (which the second product image displayed upon hover of the original image).
 The card links to the detailed view of the product when clicked
 - the name of the plant
-- the latin name
+- the latin (or botanical) name
 - the price
 - the sale price (if relevant)
 - the 'like' button (rendered in black if the product is 'liked' by the user, white if not)

 ![Products list]()

-Users can organise the list further by selection the number of products to view per page.
+Users can organise the list further by selecting the number of products to view per page.

 ![Products per page]()